 AWS and Manufacturer Guidelines

 The guidelines outlined by the American Welding Society provide crucial information for a variety of welding situations.
 If you’re unsure which electrode or process to use when you weld an unfamiliar metal, the AWS offers the answer.

 A common mistake of many amateur welders is the failure to follow the recommended guidelines.
 If you set your amperage to 150 and the specifications recommend 100 amps, you will have trouble controlling an erratic arc and will be lucky to avoid a burn through.

 The AWS was formed in 1919, and each year their volunteer scientists and engineers work on improving the welding industry by developing new techniques and materials for welding.
-To alleviate any misconceptions you may have concerning a particular metal or procedure, pick up a copy of AWS’s Welder’s Handbook (see the latest price on Amazon here).
+To alleviate any misconceptions you may have concerning a particular metal or procedure, pick up a copy of AWS’s Welder’s Handbook.

 Another excellent reference for welding guidance is manufacturer specifications.
 When you purchase a box of electrodes, you will notice it includes detailed information regarding the rod’s composition, appropriate current to use, proper base metals to weld, and the correct settings for your welder.